dakusui/jcunit/README.md

 Just by running CalcTest.java as a usual JUnit test, JCUnit will automatically generate test cases based on '@In' annotations, and will store the output of Calc based on '@Out' annotation at the first time.
 From then on, in other words from the second run, you will be able to verify if Calc#calc's output is unchanged just by running CalcTest as a JUnit test.

-And the values of '@Out' annotated fields are stored in '.jcunit/' under current directory you can remove it when you want to record new values of your SUT.
+And the values of '@Out' annotated fields are stored in '.jcunit/' under current directory.
+You can remove it when you want to record new values of your SUT.

 ## Calc.java example
 ### Calc.java (Main class, SUT)